How Long Should You Wash Your Hands?

 "Handwashing may seem pretty basic," says Dr. Allison Edwards, Medical Director of Sesame, "but it’s actually one of the most powerful tools we have for stopping the spread of germs and preventing illnesses."

-Despite this, a 2025 report found that only 3 out of 5 of American adults knew the correct amount of time to wash their hands.
+Despite this, a 2025 report found that only 3 out of 5 of American adults knew the right amount of time to wash their hands.

-So, how long should you be washing your hands for?
+So, how long should you be washing your hands?
 What’s the right way to wash them?
 And are soap and hand sanitizer equally effective?
 Let’s break it down.

 What is handwashing?